henriquecustodia/angular2-snakeless/README.md

 # angular2-snakeless
-Angular 2 module to covert from :snake: _case to camelCase and vice versa
+Angular 2 module to covert object properties from :snake: _case to camelCase and vice versa